shashankusinggithub/GPS_Location/README.md

 -Configure it and select the appropriate browser

 ## Front End ( React.js ) Unit Tests
-Just enter the following commands in the terminal and cypress runs the unit tests and displays the result in the terminal

 <b>Open './client/cypress/e2e/Sign up and Sign in .cy.js' </b>
 - Change the variables accordingly